 How Does Your Body Show its Energy Level?

-First, ask students show what their energy level was after school the previous day.
+First, ask students to show what their energy level was after school the previous day.
 Then, they show their energy from the night before.
 Conclude by asking students to show what their energy level is right now!

 Explain that energy influences the choices we make each day.
 Invite students to talk about a time when their energy influenced a choice.